halloverden/fotihose/README.md

   - Again, with a mix of sane defaults and configurable styles and functionality.

 ## Contribution checklist
-### All components have to
+### All components have to:
 - Be prefixed with "fih-"
 - Use ChangeDetectionStrategy.OnPush.
 - Handle OnChanges for all inputs.

-### All packages have to
+### All packages have to:
 - Reside in the @fotihose namespace.
-- Follow SemVer.
+- Follow SemVer:
+  - Breaking changes is a major version!
 - Contain a readme that follows the same form and function as rest of the components.

 ### Misc
 - Update app.component.html with an example showing your component in use.
 Follow the existing conventions.
+- Start with basic functionality, then expand.
+It's better to have a functional library that does something basic than to work on something fancy for ages.

 ### Coding conventions
 - Use trailing underscore for private methods and attributes.